bhurghundii/bhurghundii.github.io/_articles/2-how-to-recieve-massage.md

 By giving someone a massage, you help their parasympathetic system switch on.
 And when they calm down, you calm down too.

 A peaceful environment creates a peaceful body.
 Sometimes the quickest way to feel better is to help someone else drop their tension first.

-This was written for my Substack originally: https://bhurghundii.substack.com/p/how-to-receive-a-massage